integrated-ethics/web/content/labs/media-literacy.md

 **Preparation required:**

--   **Read entire module**
+-   **Read entire lab**

 -   Make pre-discussion material available either online or on paper.

--   Review the answers that students have made about which of the articles is most helpful
+-   Review the answers that students have made about which of the
+    > articles is most helpful

--   Prepare a slide (or paper handouts) with the analogous scenario for the in-class activity
+-   Prepare a slide (or paper handouts) with the analogous scenario for

-[Exercise flow:]{.ul}
+    > the in-class activity

+<u>Exercise flow:</u>

 This part should be completed prior to class

--   Students read an included article (a review) that touts the good points of a product
+-   Students read an included article (a review) that touts the good
+    > points of a product

--   Students answer questions about whether the product would be good to purchase, and what, if any drawbacks they see
+-   Students answer questions about whether the product would be good to
+    > purchase, and what, if any drawbacks they see

--   Students read a second included article which gives both sides of the product, and is written by a credible organization
+-   Students read a second included article which gives both sides of
+    > the product, and is written by a credible organization

--   Students answer questions about the credibility and helpfulness of each of the articles
+-   Students answer questions about the credibility and helpfulness of
+    > each of the articles

 > In class part

--   An analogy is considered to help shed light on students' varied opinions
+-   An analogy is considered to help shed light on students’ varied
+    > opinions

--   As a class, students come up with guidelines as to what is a credible article and what is not
+-   As a class, students come up with guidelines as to what is a
+    > credible article and what is not

 -   Professor augments those guidelines as necessary